kevin-j-m/kjm-blog/content/posts/querying-papertrail-object-changes-json.md

 ```

 We have PaperTrail set to [track changes](https://github.com/paper-trail-gem/paper_trail#only)
 made to a user's email.
-Later on, we may need to do some archaelogy to figure
+Later on, we may need to do some archaeology to figure
 out why this user's email address isn't "km\@example.com".
 Let's investigate how
 PaperTrail can help with that.